Skip to content

 Create a short waiting menu

-Some children get more frustrated when they have nothing to do.
-Make a simple list called “While I wait, I can…” Include a few realistic options such as:
+Some children feel more frustrated when they have nothing to do while they wait.
+A simple list called “While I wait, I can…” can help.

 • get a drink